| The ill fated LBG flying blindly with no idea of it's position continued

 The AF Museum acquired this Propeller Memorial from Wheelus AFB in Libya.
 It is on loan to Lake Linden. |

-A final extensive search was begun to find the four remaining crewmen.
-Air Force recon
+A final extensive search was begun to find the four remaining

-planes searched the desert trying to locate anything that would indicate the location of the missing
+crewmen.
+Air Force recon planes searched the desert trying to locate anything

 In Aug.
 1960 another B.P. team found the remains of Lt.
 John Woravka 12 miles from